oniyukii/anxiety/scenes/act3.md

 b: no no no no no no

-n: THIS CHAPTER HAS TWO POSSIBLE ENDINGS.
+n: QUESTO CAPITOLO HA DUE POSSIBILI FINALI.
 ONE IS *VERY, VERY BAD.*

 b: NO NO NO NO NO NO NO NO NO NO NO NO NO NO

-n: CHOOSE WISELY.
-PROTECT YOUR HUMAN
+n: SCEGLI ATTENTAMENTE.
+PROTEGGI IL TUO UMANO

 `bb({ eyes:"oh_crap", mouth:"normal_talk", MOUTH_LOCK:true });`